Kuhlemeier-lab/Petunia_hybrid_pollinator_genetics/README.md

 The phenotype of the plants was collected and is available in file [phenotype_sequenced_individuals.csv](data/phenotype_sequenced_individuals.csv).
 For more details on how the phenotypic traits were measured see the publication methods.

 The figures showing the distribution of the phenotypes and the difference between admixture groups are produced with the script [phenotype_analyses_plots.R](code/phenotype_analyses_plots.R).
+The same script also performs a normality test.

 ## Pipeline